cemutku/LibraryApp/README.md

 After docker run command check postgres instance on PowerShell with `docker ps` command.

+When database instance ready, in LibraryApp.Data path `update-database` in package manager console or `dotnet ef database update` in CLI

 After all these steps, the application is ready for use.